 - If you are an electric customer, commercial customers are charged for two types of electricity use:

-- Energy: Energy refers to the cumulative amount of electricity used in a given period of time.
+- Electric: Refers to the cumulative amount of electricity used in a given period of time.
 In other words, the number of kilowatts you used over the total number of hours in the billing period.
-You are billed at a specific rate per kilowatt-hour (kWh) of Usage.
-Your energy rate depends on your Rate Classification and the time of year.
-Summer rates are higher than winter rates.
-Information relating to your energy consumption during the month appears in the "Electric" line of your bill.
+You are billed at a

-- If you are a water customer, information relating to your water consumption during the month appears in the "Water" line of your bill.
-The listing for your water service will also indicate the diameter size of the water line coming into your water meter.
-This "meter size" will affect the amount of your Water Monthly Charge and your Public Works Sewer Monthly Charge.
-If you have a compound water meter, it will indicate measures for Water-High Flow and Water-Low Flow separately.
+- If you are a water customer, information relating to your water consumption during the month appears on the Water line of your bill.
+The listing for your water service will also indicate

 |